Metro selects Hitachi Rail to build its next-generation rail car

 Terms of the contract have not been finalized, and Metro declined to comment further because the two sides are in negotiations.

-“The 8000-Series rail car procurement process remains active, and we are unable to comment at this stage of the process,” Metro spokesman Dan Stessel said.
+“The 8000-series rail car procurement process remains active, and we are unable to comment at this stage of the process,” Metro spokesman Dan Stessel said.
 “We are excited to share information with Metro riders as soon as a contract is awarded.”

 Metro plans to order 256 cars, with an option to purchase up to 800.
 The transit agency told bidders that it will incentivize the building of a local assembly plant for the project, which could potentially last beyond the transit agency’s contract and become a source of new rail cars and jobs for years.